Brindle, seal, black, white

-Include you Boston Cattle Dog in outdoor activities with you and the family often, however, and you’ll have one happy dog!
-Bring your dog hiking, swimming, to the park – they are perky, attentive companions that love to play as much as they love to work hard for their family.
+Include your Boston Cattle Dog in outdoor activities with you and the family often, however, and you’ll have one happy dog!
+Bring your dog hiking, swimming, and to the park—they are perky, attentive companions that love to play as much as they love to work hard for their family.

 Communicating appropriate behaviors and giving these smart pups jobs to do will go a long way to helping them understand their place in the family structure.

 On the upside, Boston Cattle Dogs are eager to learn and easy to train!
-They love participating in activities with their family and do not distract easily.
+They love participating in activities with their family and do not get distracted easily.
 From basic obedience to agility and sports, or even herding, these dogs can succeed at anything with positive guidance.

 Depending on which parent your Boston Cattle Dog favors, your pup will likely have a coat somewhere between short and medium length.

 Australian Cattle Dogs have super dense, water-resistant double coats that shed quite a bit, while Boston Terriers have incredibly short and easy-to-manage coats.
 What you get will likely be somewhere in between, but you should expect to brush them at least a few times a week.

 Those perky ears and smiley teeth need attention too.
 Swab your Boston Cattle Dog’s ears about once a week to clean any dirt or wax that can create a breeding ground for infection.
 Bi-weekly teeth brushing will similarly help keep gums and teeth healthy.